Francis Holburne

 Admiral Francis Holburne (1704 – 15 July 1771) was a Royal Navy officer and politician.
-He served as commodore and commander-in-chief at the Leeward Islands during the War of the Austrian Succession and then took part in an operation to capture Louisbourg as part of the Louisbourg Expedition during the Seven Years' War.
-He went on to be Port Admiral at Portsmouth and then Senior Naval Lord.
+He served as commodore and commander-in-chief at the Leeward Islands during the War of the Austrian Succession and then took part in an operation to capture Louisbourg as part of the Louisbourg Expedition of the Seven Years' War.
+Holburne went on to be Port Admiral at Portsmouth and then Senior Naval Lord.
 In retirement he became Governor of Greenwich Hospital.
 He also served as a Member of Parliament.

 Origins

 He was born in 1704 the second son of Sir James Holburn, 1st Baronet of Menstrie, Clackmannan, Scotland, by his wife Jean Spittal, a daughter of Alexander Spittal of Leuchat.
 He was the brother to James Holburne, 2nd Baronet and William Holburne, who both served in the Navy.

+He was raised and educated in Inverkeithing in Fife.